 Time commitments

 All Directors are aware of the time required to fulfil the role prior to appointment and have confirmed their ability to meet the required commitment prior to appointment.
 This requirement is also included in their letters of appointment or service contract.
-The Board is satisfied that the Chairman and each of the Non-Executive Directors is able to devote sufficient time to the Group.
+The Board is satisfied that the Chair and each of the Non-Executive Directors is able to devote sufficient time to the Group.

-In the appropriate circumstances, the Board may authorise Executive Directors to take Non-Executive positions in other companies and organisations, provided the time commitment does not impact upon the Director’s ability to perform their role, since such appointments should widen their experience.
-The Chairman will approve any such appointment.
 The Company Secretary ensures that all Directors are made aware of changes in relevant legislation and regulations, with the assistance of the Company’s advisers where appropriate.
 Executive Directors are subject to the Company’s performance development review process and will obtain additional professional training as appropriate.

 External appointments